vinitkumar/vinitkumar.github.com/about.md

 <h2>Skills</h2>

-- Fast __learner__ who grasp new tech quickly and apply them to on-going projects.
+- Fast __learner__ who can grasp new tech quickly and apply them to on-going projects.

 - __Dedicated__ to the improvement of self, others, and involved processes.